 For example, let’s talk about how we learned to fly.

 How Boomers learned to fly – for less money

-Back in 1967, when Boomer favorite Sally The Flying Nun Field took to the air on ABC Television, only around 20% of American adults had flown in a commercial aircraft (Gallup.)
+Back in 1967, when Boomer favorite Sally The Flying Nun Field took to the air on ABC Television, only around 20% of American adults had flown in a commercial aircraft (TIME Magazine, June 25, 1965).
 By 2000 the figure was around 90%.

 Not only did Boomers take to the friendly skies, but we happily adapted to declining airfares.

 A 2013 article in The Atlantic magazine tells us this was largely due to deregulation of rigid pre-1978 price controls.
 Citing data from Airlines for America, the article illustrates the dramatic price decline (see chart: 2011 inflation-adjusted dollars.)